eclipse-hawkbit/hawkbit/hawkbit-dmf-amqp/README.md

 # Integration Test

 This modules contains some integration tests for the device management federation API implementation which uses a RabbitMQ.
-If there is no RabbitMQ run on the system, the test will marked as skipped.
-You can disable this rule and the tests will fail if there is no broker running.
-To disable the rule at runtime, set an environment variable RABBITMQ_SERVER_REQUIRED to true.
+If there is no RabbitMQ running on the system, all tests will be marked as skipped.
+You can disable this rule and the tests will fail if there is no RabbitMQ running. n order to disable the rule at runtime, set an environment variable RABBITMQ_SERVER_REQUIRED=true.
-The default RabbitMQ host name is localhost.
-To set a another host name, set the property spring.rabbitmq.host to the new host name.
+The default RabbitMQ hostname is localhost.
+To set another hostname, set the property spring.rabbitmq.host to the new hostname.
 The default RabbitMQ username is guest.
-To set a another host name, set the property spring.rabbitmq.username to the new username.
+To set another username, set the property spring.rabbitmq.username to the new username.
 The default RabbitMQ password is guest.
-To set a another host name, set the property spring.rabbitmq.password to the new password.
+To set another password, set the property spring.rabbitmq.password to the new password.